How to Become Pilot After 12th: Eligibility, Courses, Syllabus and Flying Schools

 DGCA Medical Certificate for Pilots

-After the completion of Class 12, students who aspire to become Pilots must obtain a Class 2 Medical Certificate from a DGCA-approved doctor and examiner.
-The medical exam is a crucial step as it assesses the physical and mental health of the aspirants.
-Being a pilot is a demanding profession, and it is vital that the candidate be healthy enough to tackle any stressful situations that may come their way.
-Anyone who has completed their Class 10 and is at least 16 years of age can apply for the Class 2 Medical Certificate.
+Students who aspire to become Pilots must obtain a Class 2 Medical Certificate from a doctor and examiner approved by the DGCA.
+The medical exam shows the physical and mental health of the aspirants.
+A healthy pilot is capable enough to manage any situation smartly.
+Passed class 10 and are at least 16 years of age can apply for the Class 2 Medical Certificate.
 It is valid for up to 4 years.

 Read More: What is Aviation?